 Low Income Students

-Students in families receiving public aid, living in substitute care, or eligible to receive free or reduced price lunches.
+Percentage of students in families receiving public aid, living in substitute care, or eligible to receive free or reduced-price lunches

-This graph shows the percentage of students, at this school, eligible to receive free or reduced-price lunches, live in substitute care, or whose families receive public aid.
+This graph shows the percentage of students, in Illinois schools, who are eligible to receive free or reduced-price lunches, live in substitute care, or whose families receive public aid.
 By selecting “Show 5-year trend,” you can review changes in the student body over time.
-District and state data is included for comparison.

 The State collects demographic information on the student body, including percentage of students who live in low income households.
 Students ages 3 to 17 meet the low-income criteria if they receive or live in households that receive public aid from SNAP (Supplemental Nutrition Assistance Program) or TANF (Targeted Assistance for Needy Families); are classified as homeless, migrant, runaway, Head Start, or foster children; or live in a household where the household income meets (USDA) guidlines to receive free or reduced-price meals.